 #PBS -N serialjob_cfx #PBS -l walltime=1:00:00 #PBS -l software=fluent+1 #PBS -l nodes=1:ppn=1 #PBS -j oe #PBS -S /bin/bash #Set up CFX environment. module load fluent #'cd' directly to your working directory cd $PBS_O_WORKDIR #Copy CFX files like .def to $TMPDIR and move there to execute the program cp test.def $TMPDIR/ cd $TMPDIR #Run CFX in serial with test.def as input file cfx5solve -batch -def test.def #Finally, copy files back to your home directory cp * $PBS_O_WORKDIR

 CFX can be run in parallel, but it is very important that you read the documentation in the CFX Manual on the details of how this works.
-You can find the CFX manuals on-line by following the "Further Reading" link at the bottom of this page.

 -l software=fluent+1 ), you need to request copies of the ansyspar license, i.e., HPC tokens.
 However the scheduler cannot handle two "software" flags simultaneously, so the syntax changes.
 The new option is

 -W x=GRES:fluent+1%ansyspar+[n] , where [n] is equal to the number of cores you requested minus 4.

+Parallel jobs have to be submitted on Oakley via the batch system.
 An example of the batch script follows:

-#PBS -N paralleljob_cfx #PBS -l walltime=10:00:00 #PBS -l nodes=2:ppn=8 #PBS -W x=GRES:fluent+1%ansyspar+12 #PBS -j oe #PBS -S /bin/bash #Set up CFX environment. module load fluent #'cd' directly to your working directory cd $PBS_O_WORKDIR #Copy CFX files like .def to $TMPDIR and move there to execute the program cp test.def $TMPDIR/ cd $TMPDIR #Convert PBS_NODEFILE information into format for CFX host list nodes=`cat $PBS_NODEFILE` nodes=`echo $nodes | sed -e 's/ /,/g'` #Run CFX in parallel with new.def as input file #if multiple nodes cfx5solve -batch -def test.def -par-dist $nodes -start-method "Platform MPI Distributed Parallel" #if one node #cfx5solve -batch -def test.def -par-dist $nodes -start-method "Platform MPI Local Parallel" #Finally, copy files back to your home directory cp * $PBS_O_WORKDIR
+#PBS -N paralleljob_cfx #PBS -l walltime=10:00:00 #PBS -l nodes=2:ppn=12 #PBS -W x=GRES:fluent+1%ansyspar+20 #PBS -j oe #PBS -S /bin/bash #Set up CFX environment. module load fluent #'cd' directly to your working directory cd $PBS_O_WORKDIR #Copy CFX files like .def to $TMPDIR and move there to execute the program cp test.def $TMPDIR/ cd $TMPDIR #Convert PBS_NODEFILE information into format for CFX host list nodes=`cat $PBS_NODEFILE` nodes=`echo $nodes | sed -e 's/ /,/g'` #Run CFX in parallel with new.def as input file #if multiple nodes cfx5solve -batch -def test.def -par-dist $nodes -start-method "Platform MPI Distributed Parallel" #if one node #cfx5solve -batch -def test.def -par-dist $nodes -start-method "Platform MPI Local Parallel" #Finally, copy files back to your home directory cp * $PBS_O_WORKDIR